 The only thing that is shared is the presenter’s window.
 Students don’t have to worry about sharing their webcams or desktops.

 The convenience and efficiency of a phone call combined with the visual engagement of meeting in person.
 An alternative to the projector in the classroom.
-You simply send your customer a link via email or by text message (SMS) and they can see what you are sharing in just seconds on any device and with any browser.
+You simply send your students a link via email or by text message (SMS) and they can see what you are sharing in just seconds on any device and with any browser.

 Troubleshooting students through applications while on the phone can be frustrating and often creates friction.
-With the screen-sharing functionality of CrankWheel, your students can see how to do it in real-time.
+With the screen-sharing functionality of CrankWheel, your students can see how to do it in real time.
 The most important aspect of learning is to try things out for yourself.
 The Remote Control feature of CrankWheel gives you the ability to hand the control over to your student while on a call.
-This co-browsing feature that works in any browser and on any device, empowers the student and increases the interaction.

 The Instant Demo feature makes it possible for educators to offer students the possibility to request an appointment during office hours remotely.
 The student clicks a button on a website which opens up a form where they can type in their name and phone number.
 The educator gets alerted instantly and can choose to call back and start a screen-sharing session with the student.
 The request is logged and the teacher can set up an appointment with the student at a later date.